 - Get a haircut.
 This time of year all of the hair places offer back-to-school haircuts.
 I saw a sign the other day that said JC Penny’s was giving $10 cuts to kids grades K-6th.
 And Great Clips sends out a flyer for $7 or $8 cuts (I’m waiting for one to come our way.)
 Ask about a Back to School or student special at your local favorite.
 And when getting your child a haircut, (from experience), don’t go for a drastic change.
 Not just before school.( This is from personal experience.
 I had very long hair and cut it completely short- 1st time ever.
 And I cried.
 For a week.)
 Especially not before entering a new school.
 Kids are stressed enough from the newness of everything, so stick to a trim.
 If they want to try out a drastic new style, tell them at Christmas/spring break or the beginning of summer even.

 - Have a Pre-School Run.
 Yeah, I’m not talking about pre-school, but a before school trial drill.
 This is especially good when starting a new school and if you are driving your kids or car-pooling.
 It enables you to gauge just how long it will take for you and your kids to get ready and to the school.
 When my son entered Kindergarten, it was on the Sunday before that I had a drill run.
 We all woke up, got dressed and ready, got into the car and drove to school.
-Then we went out to breakfast at IHop’s.
+Then we went out to breakfast at IHop’s (though I guess it’s IHOB now- what IS that brand-name change all about anyway?).
 Ironically, my son still remembers that IHop breakfast!
 (Having chickens and fresh eggs, we rarely do breakfast out locally).

 - Have Your Own Back to School Bash.
-This is especially important if your kids have been away alot this summer, or not well connected with their friends.
-Have a party at your house or a local park or swimming hole and invite their friends- bring frisbees, waterguns, snorkels & masks, soccer or footballs and let them PLAY!
+This is especially important if your kids have been away a lot this summer, or not well connected with their friends.
+Have a party at your house or a local park or swimming hole and invite their friends- bring a Frisbee, water-guns, snorkels & masks, soccer or footballs and let them PLAY!
 It helps them re-connect with their school friends.
 Bring drinks, snack foods like chips and keep it casual.

 - Take a Last-Day of Summer Photo.
 All of my friends always post those First Day of School photos on Facebook.
 Every year.
 Without fail.
 The kids are beautiful.
 All dressed up and looking really nervous.
 Yeah, I confess, while I love their photos, we are usually too rushed on that first day that I tend to forget to take that first day pic.
 How about a last day of summer photo instead?
 This year, right after school ended, I took my kids and their friends to a swimming hole and we all went swimming (and promptly caught colds lol), but I still have photos from that First Day of Summer.
 We’ve done some cool wilderness-culture experiences this summer, and I have the niggling words of Tinkerbell from that movie Hook in the back of my mind, where she says she can “Smell Peter” because he still smelled of adventure.
 Do we have the lingering essence of adventure on us?
 The kayaking, the mountain hiking, the waterfalls and rivers crossed, the hidden springs uncovered, the salt air from the sea?
 Over the school year, yes the kids do grow, taught by one or many teachers and friends and by the end of the school year they are usually sick of school, but what about summer, when you are their sole teacher?
 Have they changed?
 I am curious on this and this year am implementing the End of Summer photo.
 I encourage all parents to take a snap of your kids at the end of summer and compare.
 And even ask them.
 How have they grown this summer?
 What was the best thing they did this summer?
 What would they have done differently?
 And then if you wish, go ahead and do that First Day of School photo.

 If you have any other ideas that you and your kids use to prep for the coming school year and would like to share, please, go ahead and leave a comment in the comments section below.
-(Comments are moderated, so no SPAM please!)
 Feel free to share this post and have a great weekend!

 More Stories that May interest You: